 If you want a real feel of traditions that exist since the Shang Dynasty, the Spring Festival is the right time to head to China.
 It’s the biggest festival in the country, and marks the beginning of the Chinese New Year and spring.
 The streets turn festive, and everywhere you look, red lanterns and locals in gorgeous traditional attires throng the streets.
 The reason?
 It’s a popular belief that red is the color of good fortune, and scares the Nian off- A monster in Chinese mythology that devours anything and anyone on its way.

-China is a big country and each town celebrates the Spring Festival in its own special way.
+In China each town celebrates the Spring Festival in its own special way.
 If you’re wondering where to head, Beijing and Shanghai are two of the best places to visit for an exceptional Chinese New Year.

 The capital of China is where all the celebrations started; from traditional decorations to exciting temple fairs which offer a variety of shows.
 You can be sure of one thing, Beijing knows how to welcome spring with pomp.

 Places to visit: